EdYSChuang815/EdYSChuang815/README.md

 - 👋 Hi, I’m @EdYSChuang815
-- 👀 I’m interested in Bioinformatics, Crop Genomic
+- 👀 I’m interested in Bioinformatics, Genomics, and Quantitative Genetics.
-- 🌱 I’m currently learning Crop Science Msc.
-(Plant breeding)
+- 🌱 I’m currently a PhD student in Animal breeding and genetics
 - 📫 How to reach me edwardchuang0815(at)gmail.com

 <!---